joshhubert-dsp/py-venmo/README.md

     you out of your account with a variable cooldown time.
 -   Request headers now mirror the actual app's as closely as possible.
 The default headers live in `default_headers.json`.
+-   All code docstrings have been updated with changes.

+## TODO

+-   Update Sphinx docs.
+-   Get the original creator's blessing to submit package to PyPi with a new name.

 ## Device ID Rigmarole